Written by

 (from the other room)

-I don't like the guy either, but we picked our team when we cashed his check.
+We picked our team when we cashed his check.

 Jenny sighs.

-Yeah, you're right, you're right.
+Yeah, you're right.

 The front door opens with a jangling chime and a statuesque, professionally-dressed young woman (REBECCA KIRBY) enters and smiles at Jenny.
 She holds out a folder.